finos/FDC3/docs/api/specs/webConnectionProtocol.md

   Note that the `targetOrigin` is set to `*` as the origin of the Desktop Agent is not known at this point.
   3. Accept the first correct response received from a candidate.
 Correct responses MUST correspond to either the [`WCP2LoadUrl`](https://fdc3.finos.org/schemas/next/api/WCP2LoadUrl.schema.json) or [`WCP3Handshake`](https://fdc3.finos.org/schemas/next/api/WCP3Handshake.schema.json) message schemas and MUST quote the same `meta.connectionAttemptUuid` value provided in the original `WCP1Hello` message.
 Stop the timeout when a correct response is received.
 If no response is received from any candidate, the `getAgent()` implementation MAY retry sending the `WCP1Hello` message periodically until the timeout is reached.
-  4. If a [`WCP3Handshake`](https://fdc3.finos.org/schemas/next/api/WCP3Handshake.schema.json) was received in the previous step, skip this this step and move on to step 5.
+  4. If a [`WCP3Handshake`](https://fdc3.finos.org/schemas/next/api/WCP3Handshake.schema.json) was received in the previous step, skip this step and move on to step 5.
 However, If a [`WCP2LoadUrl`](https://fdc3.finos.org/schemas/next/api/WCP2LoadUrl.schema.json) was received in the previous step:
       - Create a hidden iframe within the page, set its URL to the URL provided by the `payload.iframeUrl` field of the message and add a handler to run when the iframe has loaded:
           ```ts
           const loadIframe = (url: string, loadedHandler: () => void): WindowProxy => {